ShayneWright/AI-Prompts/blog-generator-heroimage-test.md

 7. Keep formatting simple and reliable.
 8. Do not include a hero image in richContent.
 9. Do not include an IMAGE node in richContent.
+10. When writing article text inside JSON fields, escape any quotation marks that appear inside the text.
+Avoid using unnecessary quotation marks inside article content.

 ## Wix RichContent Paragraph Format